-The commissioner of each activity shall determine rules and regulations to be used for his activity, subject to approval of the Board of Directors.
+The commissioner of each activity shall determine rules and regulations to be used for the commissioner's sports activity provided that all such rules will not become effective until approved by the Board of Directors.

 In keeping with the all-volunteer philosophy of SYA management, no Director of the Board shall be paid by SYA for any services rendered.

-This shall prohibit the Board from reimbursing any person for licensing or for out-of-pocket expenses incurred in rendering approved services.
+The Board may authorize reimbursing any person for licensing or for out-of-pocket expenses incurred in rendering approved services.